osohq/gitcloud/README.md

 ## Development

-The GitClub service runs on port 5000; the Actions service runs on port 5001.
+The GitClub service runs on port 5000; the Jobs service runs on port 5001.
-The frontend knows to make requests to 5001 for Actions and 5000 for everything else.
+The frontend knows to make requests to 5001 for Jobs and 5000 for everything else.
 In a real production scenario, these disparate backend APIs would probably be abstracted behind an API gateway or similar.

 The GitClub service uses cookies to manage sessions.
-The Actions service looks for a special `x-user-id` header that contains the logged-in user's super secret token... which is also their ID... which is also their email.
+The Jobs service looks for a special `x-user-id` header that contains the logged-in user's super secret token... which is also their ID... which is also their email.
 In a production scenario, the authentication system should be a lot more secure.
 It doesn't